mthahzan/react-component-action-debouncer/README.md

 **NOTE** - This is intended to debounce component action handlers.
 This is NOT suitable to debounced search on inputs.
 See [usages](#usage) section for example usages.

+## Inspiration

+I got tired of testers rapidly pressing buttons and claim they "broke" the app.
+So I created this debouncer to clean out erratic presses without glitching the UI.

 ## Installation

 `yarn add react-component-action-debouncer` or `npm i react-component-action-debouncer --save`